 After the lengthening surgery, you will begin the distraction phase (lengthening phase).
-During the distraction phase, the PRECICE nail will lengthen the bone one millimeter per day (femurs) and a quarter millimter per day (tibias).
+During the distraction phase, the PRECICE nail will lengthen the bone one millimeter per day (femurs) and three-quarter millimeters per day (tibias).
 These are performed by the ERC device and you will be instructed in its use by an Orthopedic Technologist after discharge.
 The turns are divided into four equal quarter millimeter turns per day.
 Physical therapy is required daily during the distraction phase.
 Physical therapy is offered at the Paley Institute's Rehabilitation Department and is included in the cost estimate.

 Staying in West Palm Beach

 In order to minimize complications and ensure a smooth, successful treatment, Dr. Paley requires all patients to stay in West Palm Beach for the duration of the distraction.
 The length of time of the distraction phase for femoral lengthening is one day for each millimeter of planned lengthening (e.g. 65mm = 65 days).
 We don’t start lengthening between 0–7 days after surgery (latency period), depending on the age of the patient (if we don’t start lengthening until day 5, you can expect 70 days for 65mm, 85 days for 80mm, etc.).
 Tibial lengthening is 0.75mm per day compared to 1mm per day for femoral lengthening.
 For tibial lengthening, the distraction phase for 65mm is 13 weeks plus the week for the latency period, and 16 weeks for 80mm.